chameleon-ai/webm-guide/README.md

 - `-b:a` specifies the audio bitrate

 Generally, you can estimate the audio size using the audio bitrate and duration.
 However, the actual size can vary depending on how well it's compressed.
 In order to get the most accurate size, render the audio using the command above and get the size of that file.
 Then, subtract that from the total file size limit to get the video size limit.
 Rendering audio is extremely fast, so this step doesn't take long at all compared to video encoding.

+#### Audio Bitrates
+Choosing the right audio bitrate isn't as straightforward as video.
+In general you can go with 96k by default, but there are other considerations.